trilemma-dev/SecureXPC/Sources/SecureXPC/SecureXPC.docc/Routes.md

 To ensure consistency, ideally routes are only defined once in code that is shared by both your client and server.

 #### Updating Routes
-Take care when updating existing routes because over time you may end up with an older versions of your server installed on a computer with a newer client.
+Take care when updating existing routes because over time you may end up with an older version of your server installed on a computer with a newer client.

 #### Registering Routes